Spend a day on the land getting your hands dirty, meet some lovely people and get some new skills all at the same time.

 Make sure you come prepared.
-You’ll need waterproofs, sturdy footwear such as wellies or boots, and drinking water.
+You’ll need waterproofs (both jacket and trousers), sturdy footwear such as wellies or boots, and drinking water.
 And it’s a good idea to wear clothes you don’t mind getting a bit mucky in!
 In return for your hard work we provide a healthy, home-made lunch and plenty of tea and biscuits - two things we find go hand in hand with working on the land!

 Inspired by the women’s land armies of the First and Second World Wars, The Land Army was set up to help small organic growers in Greater Manchester increase their yields and strengthen their businesses.
 We currently work mainly with new organic growers, supporting them at the beginning of their journey towards establishing viable and productive farms.